An appraiser provides an estimation that produces an opinion of value.

 The Cost Approach is one of the approaches that real estate appraisers use to find value; it involves figuring what the improvements would be worth less physical degradation, plus the land value.

-Another of the approaches is the Sales Comparison Approach - which deals with discovering a comparison to other similar properties within a close vicinity which have recently sold.
+Another of the methods is the Sales Comparison Approach - which involves discovering a comparison to other similar nearby properties which have recently sold.

 If you are applying for a loan.